1smaa/progettoedids/UserStories.md

 	-	Show saved game
 	-	Exit button

-2. As a player ⁠I want an in-game-menu menu⁠ ⁠so that I can terminate, resume or save my game
+2. As a player ⁠I want an in-game-menu menu⁠ ⁠so that I can terminate or save my game
-	-	"Resume" button
 	-	"Save" button
 	-	"Exit" button